isomerpages/moe-ast-elis/_learning-communities/Classroom Inquiry SIG/Classroom Inquiry of Temasek Secondary School Teachers.md

 description: ""
 third_nav_title: Classroom Inquiry SIG
 ---
-<p><strong>Classroom Inquiry of Temasek Secondary School </strong>
+<p><strong>Classroom Inquiry of Temasek Secondary School Teachers</strong>
 </p>
-<p>After attending the <a href="https://elis.moe.edu.sg/elis/professional-learning/professional-learning-opportunities/courses-on-classroom-inquiry/" rel="noopener noreferrer nofollow" target="_blank"><u>Classroom Inquiry for English Language and Literature Teachers </u></a>course
+<p>After attending the <a href="https://elis.moe.edu.sg/elis/professional-learning/professional-learning-opportunities/courses-on-classroom-inquiry/" rel="noopener noreferrer nofollow" target="_blank"><u>Classroom Inquiry for English Language and Literature Teachers</u> </a>course
 in 2023, Ms Idriaty binte Sabari, joined the SIG to gain support from ELIS for the classroom inquiry project that she and her colleagues in her Professional Learning Community (PLC) were working on.</p>